 Water (optional softener instead of tea)

 Instructions for making four large portions:

 Cut lemons and oranges into slices.
-Pour the red wine into saucepan and gradually heat.
+Pour the red wine into a saucepan and gradually heat.
 Add fruit slices, nutmeg, cloves and brandy.
 Keep an eye on the mixture and wait until it becomes hot to the touch.
 You can also pre-mix the ingredients and microwave it by the glass/mug full is just as easy.
-At this point you could blend in sugar or water (if desired).
-Pour into glasses/mugs and add tea (to taste).
-Garnish with cinnamon stick and candy cane.
+At this point, you could blend in sugar or water (if desired).
+Pour into glasses/mugs and add tea (to taste.)
+Garnish with a cinnamon stick and candy cane.

 Hot Mulled Cider

 2 quarts Cider